paahtola/Insta360-One-2-Shotcut-filter/README.md

       ...(to be added)
   5) Follow frei0r compilation instructions
   6) Finally

-      6) copy compiled halfmirr0r.so (or halfmirr0r.dylib or halfmirr0r.dll) to Shotcut tree
+      A) copy compiled halfmirr0r.so (or halfmirr0r.dylib or halfmirr0r.dll) to Shotcut tree
-      7) copy control surface to Shotcut tree
+      B) copy control surface to Shotcut tree

 OR